bgamari/ghc-wiki-import/commentary/compiler/cps.md

 - Split blocks into multiple blocks at function calls

+  - TODO eliminate extra jump at block ends when there is already a jump at the end of the call
 - Do liveness analysis
 - Split every block into a separate function
 - Pass all live values as parameters (probably slow)